Spain’s Real Madrid is, as of Saturday, 26 May, the winner of the UEFA Champions

 Gareth Bale, who came to the match as Real’s spare and didn’t enter the game until the 61st minute, has been named the UEFA Champions League Final Man of the Match after scoring twice.
 As the coach of Danish football club Aalborg Boldklub, Peter Rudbæk, said on behalf of the technical observers: “The observers chose Bale due to his game-changing display off the bench and his outstanding acrobatic goal to put his team ahead.”

-Bale is the first ever substitute to net twice for his team, upstaging even Cristiano Ronaldo during the match.
+Bale is the first-ever substitute to net twice for his team, upstaging even Cristiano Ronaldo during the match.
 Ronaldo, who was last year’s Man of the Match, was widely thought to be the man this time too.
+It wasn’t to be.

 Featured image (Real Madrid logo)/Global Panorama/Mirek2621, CC BY-SA3.0